-The name of a hook file is hook-full.import.name.py, where full.import.name is the fully-qualified name of an imported script or module.
-You can browse through the existing hooks in the hooks folder of the PyInstaller distribution folder and see the names of the packages for which hooks have been written.
-For example hook-PyQt5.QtCore.py is a hook file telling about hidden imports needed by the module PyQt5.QtCore.
-When your script contains import PyQt5.QtCore (or from PyQt5 import QtCore), Analysis notes that hook-PyQt5.QtCore.py exists, and will call it.
+The name of a hook file is hook-full.import.name.py, where full.import.name is the fully-qualified name of an imported module.
+For example, hook-PyQt5.QtCore.py is a hook file corresponding to the module PyQt5.QtCore.
+When your script (or one of its dependencies) contains import PyQt5.QtCore (or from PyQt5 import QtCore), Analysis notes that hook-PyQt5.QtCore.py exists, and will call it.